Children Who Chase Lost Voices

-Children Who Chase Lost Voices (星を追う子ども, Hoshi wo Ou Kodomo), also known as Journey to Agartha, is a 2011 Japanese anime film created and directed by Makoto Shinkai, following his previous work 5 Centimeters per Second.
-This film is described as a "lively" animated film with adventure, action, and romance centered on a cheerful and spirited girl on a journey to say "farewell".
+Children Who Chase Lost Voices (星を追う子ども, Hoshi wo Ou Kodomo), also known as Journey to Agartha, is a 2011 Japanese anime fantasy film written and directed by Makoto Shinkai, and produced by CoMix Wave Films.
+It follows an elementary school girl and her substitute teacher travelling to the depths of the world.
 The film was released in Japan on May 7, 2011.
 It was released on DVD and Blu-ray in Japan on November 25, 2011.
 The film was previously licensed by Sentai Filmworks in North America and released on DVD and Blu-ray in November 2012.
 On May 9, 2019 it was announced that Sentai had lost the North American license, causing the releases to go out of print.
-On March 10, 2022, GKIDS announced that they have licensed Children Who Chase Lost Voices, along with three other works by Makoto Shinkai, and will re-release the film on home video in 2023.
+On March 10, 2022, GKIDS announced that they have licensed Children Who Chase Lost Voices, along with three other works by Shinkai, and the film was re-released on home video in 2023.